Road to Zero Carbon virtual forums

 Misty Mersich

-Misty Mersich manages the Distributed Energy Solutions Program Development & Planning team at SMUD.
-Her team develops customers solutions in the building electrification, energy efficiency, green pricing, load flexibility and the transportation electrification program portfolios aligned to meet 2030 Zero Carbon Plan goals.
-Prior to SMUD, she worked as the Sustainability Manager for the City of Cupertino, where she lead the Sustainability Division and was one of the key staff in the development and creation of Silicon Valley Clean Energy.
-Prior to that, she was a Climate Planner for the Sonoma County Regional Climate Protection Authority where she lead the effort to create a county-wide multi- jurisdictional climate action plan; lead for Bay Area Regional Energy Network (BayREN) and managed energy efficiency, water efficiency and electric transportation programs.
-Misty holds a BS in Business Administration from Cal Poly Humboldt and a Masters in Urban & Regional Planning from San Jose State University.
+Misty Mersich is the Manager of the Distributed Energy Solutions Program Development & Planning at SMUD.
+Her team develops customers solutions for building & transportation electrification, energy efficiency, green pricing, load flexibility, and battery storage programs.
+Prior to SMUD, she worked as the Sustainability Manager for the City of Cupertino, where she managed the Sustainability Division, and was one of the key staff in the development and creation of Silicon Valley Clean Energy.
+Prior to that, she was a Climate Planner for the Sonoma County Regional Climate Protection Authority where she led the effort to create a multi- jurisdictional climate action plan and managed energy efficiency, water efficiency and electric transportation programs.
+Misty holds a BS in Business from Cal Poly Humboldt and a MS in Urban & Regional Planning from San Jose State.

 June 26, 2024